Algorithmic Forecasting of Extreme Heat Waves: Some Important Predictor Distribution Differences Between the Actual Heat Wave and the Faux Heat Wave 1

-We have emphasized that extreme heat waves are statistically rare.
-But how rare depends on the population of which they are a part.
-For example, if one considers all days from 2017 through 2021 in the Pacific Northwest as a population of interest, there would be one extreme heat wave.
-Labeling all four of the last days in June of 2021 as heat wave days, there would be 4 extreme heat wave days for more than 1800 days overall (i.e., $ 365 \times 5$).
-If one never predicted an extreme heat wave over all of those days, that prediction would be correct about 99.8\% of the time without using any predictors at all.
+The relative infrequency of extreme heat waves depends on the population from which the data were realized.
+For example, if one considers all days from 2017 through 2021 in the Pacific Northwest as the set of days from which the data were realized, there would be one realized extreme heat wave.

+Labeling all four of the last days in June of 2021 as heat wave days, there would be 4 extreme heat wave days among more than 1800 days overall.
+Based on the data, if one never predicted an extreme heat wave, that prediction would be correct for over 99.8\% of the days without using any predictors at all.
 It would be, therefore, almost impossible to uncover the roles of predictors because fitting is already close to perfect.
-As noted earlier, one is stuck with very accurate and very trivial forecasts.
-Even if the data were limited to all of the days in 2021, a forecast of no heat wave would be correct 98.9\% of the time.
-The fitting problems are nearly as catastrophic.
+Even if the days from which the data were realized included all just 2021, a forecast of no heat wave would be correct for 98.9\% of the days.
+The fitting problems are nearly as damaging.

-There is more promise using data only for the 30 days in June of 2021.
-The trivial forecast then will be right ``only'' 86.7\% of the time.
-We can make further progress by using grid cells as the study units for the post-test, pre-test, and on the day two weeks earlier when the predictors are measured.
-Figure~\ref{fig:Designs_PNW} shows the result for the true heat wave, Faux Heat Wave 1, and Faux Heat Wave 2.
+There is more promise considering only the 30 days in June of 2021.
+A no heat wave forecast will be right for ``only'' 86.7\% of the days.
+This degree of imbalance might be statistically manageable.
+We can make further progress employing a within-subject research design (Maxwell et al., 2018: section III) that uses the same grid cells as the study units for the post-test, pre-test, and precursors measured two weeks earlier.
+Figure~\ref{fig:histos} avoids in a transparent (even trivial) manner the rare event problem \emph{within} any of the three research design configurations because no comparisons between a true heat wave and a faux heat wave are made.

-The point of Figure~\ref{fig:Designs_PNW} is solve the rare event problem across the three settings.
-If the actual heat wave scenario is compared to either of the two faux heat waves, there are in principle 144 true heat wave observations and 144 faux heat wave observations.
-If the extreme heat wave setting is compared to a pooled version of the two faux heat waves, there remain theoretically 144 observations in the heat wave scenario and then, 288 observations in the combined faux heat wave scenarios.
-In either case, the PNW extreme heat wave is not rare.
+There is also no evidence for rare event problem when making comparisons \emph{across} the three design configurations.
+This will become important later, especially in Section~\ref{sec:binary}.
+If the actual heat wave is compared empirically to either of the two faux heat waves, there are, in principle (i.e., without yet considering missing data), 144 true heat wave grid cells and 144 faux heat wave grid cells.
+If the extreme heat wave scenario is compared to a pooled version of the two faux heat waves, there remain 144 grid cells in the heat wave scenario and then, 288 grid cells in the combined faux heat wave scenarios.
+Because of the within-subject design, the PNW extreme heat wave in these data is not rare.